Web development mentor (N-Am)

 Do you love helping others accomplish their goals?
 Do you dream of helping students find their next job?
 We're looking for people like you!

-We are looking for freelancers who want to share their skills with students between 18 and 45 years of age.
-You will work at your own pace, and you can have one student, 5, 10, or 20 according to your availability: you decide based on your availability.
+We are looking for freelancers who want to share their skills with students.
+You will work at your own pace, and you can have one student, 5 or even 15: you decide based on your availability.
 The best part is that you don't need to commute anywhere.
 You can do it from the comfort of your own home or office. 👌

 As a mentor, your role would be to support and accompany individual students once per week over videochat in order to help them get the most out of their learning on OpenClassrooms.
 You'll help students as they work on the projects that count towards their completion of their learning path.
 You'll also be grading the projects that they do.
 Paths on OpenClassrooms are made up of fully-online courses and projects, and completing the projects allows students to earn internationally-recognized degrees.

 - Share (your knowledge): you'll have a clear and direct impact on the lives of your students.
 For them, their education is a major life decision leading them to their next jobs and to their futures.
 They'll be eternally grateful for the help you give them.

 - Earn (money): all mentors are paid for their time and can make between €30 - €40 per hour.